Vietnam.vn - Nền tảng quảng bá Việt Nam

 Black soldier fly larvae feed on organic waste before being harvested for animal feed and other products.
 Photo: Shutterstock

-Every day, city dwellers generate a huge amount of biodegradable kitchen waste and other materials that would otherwise go to waste.
+Every day, city dwellers generate a large amount of biodegradable kitchen waste and other materials that would otherwise go to waste.
 In Shanghai alone, the average daily volume of wet waste was 9,329 tonnes between March and July 2022.
 However, the city only processed 8,200 tonnes per day, leaving around 1,100 tonnes.

 The insect farm, set up by the Shanghai Urban Construction Investment Group, is testing a process that turns 50 tons of treated wet waste into 11 tons of protein-rich larvae and 12.8 tons of organic fertilizer per day.
 The farm uses black soldier flies native to the tropical grasslands of South America, according to new research in the journal Guangdong Chemical Industry.

-According to Ma Cong, the study's lead author, they chose black soldier flies because they have a short life cycle of only about 35 days and are resilient, making them ideal for farming.
-"By grinding up waste and adjusting the water content, the scientists created the right environment for black soldier fly larvae.
+According to Ma Cong, the study's lead author, they chose black soldier flies because they have a short life cycle of only about 35 days and are resilient, making them ideal for breeding.
+"By grinding up waste and adjusting the water content, scientists created the right environment for black soldier fly larvae.
 The third-stage larvae can develop into fifth-stage larvae with bodies rich in protein and fat in just one week," he said.

 “The feces of these larvae are rich in organic matter, nitrogen, phosphorus, potassium and many beneficial bacteria, making them an excellent organic fertilizer,” Ma added.
 The larvae can be harvested for use in animal feed, pet food, bio-oil and other products.
 Some larvae are selected to lay eggs after pupating.